Mozo guides

 What if I have a negative credit history?

 Credit reporting already exists in Australia which means a lender can already see your negative repayment history and open banking won’t change that.
-The good news is that comprehensive credit reporting will soon mean that a bank now has to consider your entire credit history, that’s all the good and all the bad, when approving your applications for new products.
+The good news is that comprehensive credit reporting also means that a bank now must consider your entire credit history, all the good and all the bad, when approving your applications for new products.

 Where else is open banking used?